Not sure what you’d like? Have a look at these historical typologies and archeological finds.

 wheelertype1-1x.jpg

-Geibig 1991 sword typology
+Geibig 1991 sword blade typology.

 illustration by Kirk Spencer